 Prescreening.
 TRC staff will review the project application and determine if the applying facility qualifies based on the aforementioned criteria.
-If the facility is deemed eligible, the application will be assigned to a participating RCx contractor to begin their involvement.
+If the facility is deemed eligible, the applicant will be provided with the list of eligible RCx contractors to review and select a firm to begin their involvement.
 Should the facility not qualify, the party applying for participation will be notified in writing, citing specific reasons for disqualification.
 The disqualified facility can reapply for participation in the pilot program if the reasons for disqualification are remedied within the sanctioned period of time the pilot is in place.
 If the facility cannot participate in the pilot program, a TRC representative will contact the facility owner to discuss participation in other components of New Jersey's Clean Energy Program.